Gibbethon

+Gibbethon or Gibbeton was a biblical city in the land of Canaan.

+In the Hebrew Bible

-Gibbethon or Gibbeton was a city in the land of Canaan which, according to the record in the Hebrew Bible, was occupied by the Tribe of Dan after the entry of the Israelites into the Promised Land.
+According to the record in the Hebrew Bible, Gibbeton was occupied by the Tribe of Dan after the entry of the Israelites into the Promised Land and was then given to the Tribe of Levi.

 According to the Book of Joshua, it was given as a Levitical city to the Kohathites.